 Te whakapakari i te hononga i waenga i te Māori me te Karauna Strengthening the Māori Crown relationship

 The Public Service works collectively to make a meaningful difference for New Zealanders.
-The Public Service Act states that the purpose of the public service is to support constitutional and democratic government, enable both the current Government and successive governments to develop and implement their policies, deliver high-quality and efficient public services, support the Government to pursue the long-term public interest, facilitate active citizenship and act in accordance with the law.
+The Public Service supports the Government to develop and implement its policies, deliver high-quality and efficient public services, and meet the needs of New Zealanders; and supports constitutional and democratic government and acts with a spirit of service to the community and in accordance with the law.

 E hirahira ana te wāhi ki a mātou i te tautokohanga o te Karauna i ana hononga ki ngā iwi Māori i raro i te Tiriti o Waitangi.
 Ahakoa he nui ngā momo tūranga mahi, e tapatahi ana ngā kaimahi tūmatanui i roto i te whakaaro nui ki te hāpai i ngā hapori, ka mutu, e arahina ana ā mātou mahi e ngā mātāpono matua me ngā uara o te Ratonga Tūmatanui.